ziadhelou1/geodata_september2022_final_group_h/Task01/.ipynb_checkpoints/README-checkpoint.md

 ## Sub-Task 1.2 Answer:

-Creating the map using the following steps:
+Creating the map using the following steps:<br />
-1- After downloading the DTM of Bavaria, we add the layer to the QGIS as a raster layer.
+1- After downloading the DTM of Bavaria, we add the layer to the QGIS as a raster layer.<br />
 2- In Jupyter notebook Task01, we download a csv file for the stations of Bavaria to use it in QGIS.
-We upload it as a Delimited Text Layer.
+We upload it as a Delimited Text Layer.<br />
-3- In the end we add the shape file of the administrative boundaries of Bavaria as a vector layer.
+3- In the end we add the shape file of the administrative boundaries of Bavaria as a vector layer.<br />
 4- Editing the station layer to change the station shape to star and the color to red.
-We Changed also the station numbers color to white with black borders and make the font 10 to be more clear.
+We Changed also the station numbers color to white with black borders and make the font 10 to be more clear.<br />
-5- In the shape layer, we use the color ramp of the elevation that is stored in QGIS which shows the lowest altitude as light blue and the highest as black passing by green, yellow, orange and brown.
+5- In the shape layer, we use the color ramp of the elevation that is stored in QGIS which shows the lowest altitude as light blue and the highest as black passing by green, yellow, orange and brown.<br />
-6- Open street map layer is kept in the bottom of the layers as a background.
+6- Open street map layer is kept in the bottom of the layers as a background.<br />
-7- Using the Layout manager, we add a longitude and latitude, title, north arrow, source and scale bar.
+7- Using the Layout manager, we add a longitude and latitude, title, north arrow, source and scale bar.<br />

 ![Elevation Heat Map of Bayern City in Germamy](sub_task_1.2.png)